ronvirtudazo/FB-Data-Manipulator/README.md

- javascript class that manipulate data from/into facebook user account with the use of Facebook Javascript SDK API
+ javascript class that manipulate data from/into facebook user account with the use of Facebook Javascript SDK